Colony of Queensland: Other events

 1862 saw Queensland's western boundary changed from longitude 141° E to 138°E. In 1863, the first Chief Justice, Sir James Cockle was appointed.
 1864 was an annus horribilis for Queensland.
 In March of that year, major flooding of the Brisbane River inundated the centre of town, in April, fires devastated the west side of Queen Street, which was the main shopping district and in December, another fire, which was Brisbane's worst ever, wiped out the rest of Queen Street and adjoining streets.

 1865 saw the first steam trains in Queensland, travelling (from Ipswich to Bigge's Camp, which is now known as Grandchester).
 Townsville gazetted as a town in the same year.
 In 1867, the Queensland Constitution was consolidated from existing legislation under the Constitution Act 1867.
 Sugar production was by then becoming a major industry.
 In 1867, six mills produced 168 tons of cane sugar, by 1870 there were 28 mills with a production of 2,854 tons.
 The production of sugar started around Brisbane, but spread to Mackay and Cairns, and by 1888 the annual output of sugar was 60,000 tons.
 1871 saw George Phipps, 2nd Marquess of Normanby become the Governor of Queensland.
 The first record of a rugby match played in Queensland occurred in 1876.
 In 1877, Arthur Edward Kennedy became the Governor of Queensland.
 The first meat processed in the state occurred at Queensport along the Brisbane River in 1881.

-In 1883, Queensland Premier Sir Thomas McIlwraith annexes Papua (later repudiated by British government).
+In 1883, Queensland Premier Sir Thomas McIlwraith annexed Papua (later repudiated by British government).
 On 2 June the decision to form a rugby union association was made at the Exchange hotel in Brisbane.
 The same year Queensland's population passed the 250,000 mark.
 In 1887, the Brisbane-Wallangarra railway line was opened, and in 1888 there was a 483 mi line opened between Brisbane and Charleville.
 There were other lines that were nearly complete from Rockhampton to Longreach, and others being constructed around Maryborough, Mackay, and Townsville.
 By 1888, there were more than 5 million cattle in Queensland.